mydogbeargithub/team17-asu/README.md

 # team17-asu
-for ASU's team 17, our brake light repository
+For ASU's Team 17, our brake light repository

+# Notes
+For demo purposes